Our Aim

-Since the adoption of the God for All report at the Methodist Conference in 2019 we have celebrated the launch of NPNP communities in nineteen districts, alongside the diligent planning and preparation underway in the remaining districts.
-In June 2024, as part of our ongoing commitment to NPNP, the Methodist Conference pledged to invest in funding for every district to employ an NPNP district lead.
-The NPNP district lead funding for all districts is scheduled to begin in September 2025.
+Since the adoption of the God For all report at the Methodist Conference in 2019 we have celebrated the launch of many New Places for New People communities both at district and circuit level.
+In June 2024, as part of the ongoing commitment to NPNP, the Methodist Conference pledged to invest in funding for every district to employ an NPNP district lead.

 Interview and presentation questions